 Small local growers have taken up the cause and in the process have discovered that they can keep rhubarb growing about as long as customers show enthusiasm for buying it.
 My own enthusiasm never seems to wane.
 The absence of fresh rhubarb between October and February just makes the heart grow fonder.

 Every spring, I work up a few new rhubarb dishes.
 And share the best of them with you.
 In case you missed one or two, I’ve collected them all in this Fresh Rhubarb Roundup.
-Check out my Fresh Rhubarb Primer, plus several ways to eat this most distinctive and evocative fruit cum vegetable.
+But first check out my Fresh Rhubarb Primer, plus several ways to eat this most distinctive and evocative fruit cum vegetable.